To main content To navigation

 About

-Food holds an important position in people’s everyday lives and in the social values of individuals and groups, including communities that identify along religious, national, or ethno-linguistic lines.
-In the Middle East and among Middle Eastern diasporic communities, food is also a source of pride.
-People value foodways as part of their cultural heritage and are aware of illustrious culinary traditions that go back centuries or millennia, starting with ancient innovations in agriculture that benefitted human societies at large.
+Food holds an important position in peopleโ€™s everyday lives and in the social values of individuals and groups, including communities that identify along religious, national, or ethno-linguistic lines.
+Among Muslims, Christians, Jews, and others, food remains a source of cultural pride, along with commitments to hospitality and charity.
+People value foodways and are aware of illustrious culinary traditions that go back centuries and in some cases millennia, starting with ancient innovations in agriculture that benefitted human societies at large.
+By examining foodways, we gain insights into historical continuities, cultural exchanges, and and social adaptations as people navigate change and forge new communities.
+At the same time, we will explore exciting new directions in research.

 Course leader